galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 <a href="https://docs.gradle.org" target="_blank">Gradle</a> is an Open Source build automation tool, initially created in 2008.
 If you want to use Gradle to build Galasa projects, you must install it.
 If you have already installed Gradle as part of some other software project, no action is needed.

 The Gradle project structure looks somewhat different to the Maven structure because Gradle projects use `build.gradle`, `bnd.bnd` and `settings.gradle` files rather than `pom.xml` files.
-You can view the template structure in the  <a href="https://github.com/galasa-dev/cli/tree/main/pkg/embedded/templates/projectCreate/parent-project" target="_blank">Galasa cli Github repository</a>.

-Gradle `build.gradle` files declare any dependencies that the test code has and specifies the Maven co-ordinates to use when publishing to a Maven repository.
-The `bnd.bnd` files define the OSGi Bundles for the test projects and any Managers in the project and the `settings.gradle` file tells Gradle where to look to find the dependencies and plug-ins that are required to build the project.
+The `build.gradle` files declare any dependencies that the test code has, and specify the Maven co-ordinates to use when publishing to a Maven repository.
+The `bnd.bnd` files define the OSGi Bundles for the test projects and any Managers in the project and the `settings.gradle` file tells Gradle where to look for the dependencies and plug-ins that are required to build the project.

 ## Before you start